armonluck/reading-notes/class5.md

 Web standard technologies such as HTML, CSS, or JavaScript are defined by large reference documents aka *specifications* (or "specs").
 These specs are kept up to date and published by organizations such as W3C, WHATWG, ECMA, or Khronos.

 CSS is developed by a group within the W3C known as the CSS Working Group.
 This group consists of internet browser vendors and companies who have an interest in maintaining CSS.

-New features for CSS are created as need or demand by the community require.
-However the CSS Working Group remains vigilant to NOT change CSS data that would "break old websites."
+New features for CSS are created as need or demand by the community requires.
+However, the CSS Working Group remains vigilant to NOT change any CSS data that would "break old websites."

 ### Browser Support Information

 > NOTE: CSS features can only be utilized in making a web page if browsers have implemented the feature.

-Code must be written to understand thet code in our CSS files and output design onto a monitor/screen.
+Code must be written to understand the instructions in our CSS files and output design onto a monitor/screen.
 Browsers implement features at different times, so there can be gaps where CSS will fully implement on one browser but NOT another.

 ## How to Add CSS